Doctor of Education (Ed.D.)

 For information about obtaining credit toward an HGSE degree program for courses taken as a non-degree student, see Credit for Prior Course Work.

 The Harvard Graduate School of Education allows individuals who are Harvard University employees to enroll in HGSE courses and pay for their HGSE tuition by using the Tuition Assistance Plan (TAP).
 For more information on Harvard-wide TAP policies.
+Online master's students will not be eligible to use TAP outside of the AY22-23 cohort.

 Harvard Graduate School of Education Alumni

-Professional Education at HGSE
+Professional Education Participants

 The Harvard Graduate School of Education has numerous opportunities for educators to expand their skills.
 Onsite and online, the programs are designed for teachers, principals, administrators, and policymakers.
 For information about these professional development opportunities, please visit Professional Education.

 A select number of visiting fellows may be admitted for a period of enrollment of three months to one year.
 This option is available for advanced doctoral students at other universities who are conducting relevant research and who have appropriate funding (for instance, from a grant or fellowship).
-Each visiting fellow must be sponsored by an HGSE faculty member and must be approved by the associate dean for faculty affairs.
+Each visiting fellow must be sponsored by an HGSE faculty member and must be approved by the Associate Dean for Faculty Affairs.

 Special Student in Education (SSE)